 - Students review instructions for completing graded assessments and learn how to check their grades and feedback.

 - Learner Tools – Communication

-- Students review communication tools such as email, chat, announcements, and instant messages.
+- Students review communication tools such as email, announcements, and instant messages.

 - Brightspace Pulse Mobile App